WEC-Sim/WEC-Sim/source/advanced_features.rst

 To do this, use a Body Block from the WEC-Sim  Library and initialize it in the WEC-Sim input file as any other body but leave the name of the ``h5`` file as an empty string.
 Specify :code:`body(i).nhBody = 1;` and specify body name, mass, moments of inertia, cg, geometry file, location, and displaced volume.
 You can also specify visualization options and initial displacement.

-To use non-hydrodynamic bodies, the following bodyClass variable must be defined in the WEC-Sim input file, for example:
+To use non-hydrodynamic bodies, the following body class variable must be defined in the WEC-Sim input file, for example:

 	:code:`body(i).nhBody = 1`

-For more information, refer to the `non-hydro bodies webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ non-hydro body example.
+For more information, refer to the `non-hydro bodies webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-2-nonlinear-hydro-non-hydro-and-b2b>`_, and the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **OSWEC_nhBody** example.

 Body-To-Body Interactions